 4. Buying clothes online is getting more popular

-We used to believe that you can’t buy clothes or footwear online without trying them on first, but we were wrong.
-Clothing, footwear and textile have seen the greatest year-on-year growth in online sales for the past few years.
+We used to believe that you can’t buy clothes or footwear online without trying them on first.
+This couldn’t be further from the truth because clothing, footwear and textile have been experiencing the greatest year-on-year growth in online sales for the past few years.
 Experts are predicting that the growth won’t slow down for years.

 5. Amazon almost dominates the U.S. retail ecommerce